EQC flagged prominent claimants as 'sensitive'

-Training documents released under the Official Information Act show EQC staff were told to flag VIPs as a special category under sensitive claims in the Claims Management System.
+Training documents released under the Official Information Act show staff were told VIPs were a special category under sensitive claims and advised them to flag them in the Claims Management System.

 It tells staff the information is not for prioritising the claim.

-Other special categories classed as sensitive claims were those covered in the media, those where threats were made to staff, allegations of fraud, claims of imminent bankruptcy, and non-English speaking.
+Other special categories classed as sensitive claims were those covered in the media, those where threats were made to staff, allegations of fraud and imminent bankruptcy, and non-English speaking.